-Sutton Park, Photo: Verity Milligan
+Clent Hills, Photo: Verity Milligan

 We’re lucky here in Birmingham.
 Not only do we boast a fabulous city, packed with fun and intriguing places to explore and visit, but we’re also lucky enough to have a great number of green spaces, not only in the very heart of the city, but also just a hop, skip and jump away.

-Cannon Hill Park, Moseley Park, the Lickey Hills, Sutton Park, more canals than you ever thought could exist in one city alone – we as a city love our tall buildings and our economic prowess, yet as human beings we have a certain connection to nature and that’s one we should never forget.
+Cannon Hill Park, Moseley Park, the Lickey Hills, Sutton Park, Clent Hills, more canals than you ever thought could exist in one city alone – we as a city love our tall buildings and our economic prowess, yet as human beings we have a certain connection to nature and that’s one we should never forget.
 All the green spaces in and around Birmingham allow us time away from the hustle and bustle of daily life, and the National Trust properties dotted around the Greater Birmingham area allow us to dip our toes into the cultural side of life whilst enjoying the life-affirming sense of wellbeing the great outdoors evokes within us.

 40 St. Paul’s

 Birmingham has it all.
 Indeed, as a city we’re quietly proud of our watering holes – and it seems like almost every month we’re hearing of a new and intriguing bar opening up to the general delight of Brum’s cocktail fanatics and alcohol enthusiasts.
 Now, we’re not condoning going out to all of these bars and getting smashed off your rockers – but with so many great bars in Brum (all well deserving of your custom), it’d kind of be rude not to enjoy a tipple or two in each.
 Right?
-From bars where pre-batched cocktails reign supreme and party bars where the 80s music is pumping all night long, to dark and dusky cocktail lounges and craft beer havens – whether you’re looking for a quick after-work tipple to take the edge off, or you’re looking for somewhere vibrant and unique to celebrate the weekend, our dear Birmingham is definitely the place to be.
+From tiki bars where fun and fiery cocktails reign supreme and party bars where the 80s music is pumping all night long, to dark and dusky cocktail lounges and craft beer havens – whether you’re looking for a quick after-work tipple to take the edge off, or you’re looking for somewhere vibrant and unique to celebrate the weekend, our dear Birmingham is definitely the place to be.